Electricity Act 1947: Background

+Electricity (Allocation of Undertakings to Area Boards) Order 1948

+The specific assignment and transfer of the existing electricity undertakings to the new area electricity boards was specified by the Electricity (Allocation of Undertakings to Area Boards) Order 1948 (SI 1948/484), coming into effect from 31 March 1948.

 The Electricity Act 1947

 The Electricity Act 1947 received royal assent on 13 August 1947.
 Its long title is: 'An Act to provide for the establishment of a British Electricity Authority and Area Electricity Boards and for the exercise and performance by that Authority and those Boards and the North of Scotland Hydro-Electric Board of functions relating to the supply of electricity and certain other matters; for the transfer to the said Authority or any such Board as aforesaid of property, rights, obligations and liabilities of electricity undertakers and other bodies; to amend the law relating to the supply of electricity; to make certain consequential provision as to income tax; and for purposes connected with the matters aforesaid'.